How do I apostille

 First, what country do you need to submit an apostille or authentication on your U.S passport copy to?

 Then you will take your state authentication certificate and file it at the U.S Department of State in Washington D.C. to receive a federal-level authentication certificate.
-Then once you receive the federal authentication certificate on your passport copy you can file it with the U.S foreign embassy or a consulate office of the country of origin where your documents are being sent to.
+Then once you receive the federal authentication certificate on your passport certified copy affidavit you can file it with the U.S foreign embassy or a consulate office of the country of origin where your documents are being sent to.